shaunc/ember-smenu/README.md

 ## Header

 By default, the header block will contain the label of the current parent item, and an icon to navigate up a level.
-The `header` attribute of `ember-smenu` can be used to choose which item attribute to use for header text, or to provide an accessor.
+The `header` attribute of `ember- smenu` can be used to choose which item attribute to use for header text, or to provide an accessor.

 Use `esm-header` to customize display of the header: